thi4go/politeia/politeiawww/api/www/v1/api.md

   }
 ```

-### `Token inventory`
+### `Inventory by status`

 Retrieve the censorship record tokens of all proposals in the inventory.
 The
-tokens are categorized by stage of the voting process and sorted according to
+tokens are categorized by their status.
+Unvetted proposal tokens are only
-the rules listed below.
-Unvetted proposal tokens are only returned to admins.
+returned to admins.
 Unvetted proposals include unvreviewed and censored proposals.

-Sorted by record timestamp in descending order:
+Sorted by proposal status:
-Pre, Abandonded, Unreviewed, Censored

-Sorted by voting period end block height in descending order:
-Active, Approved, Rejected
+Unvetted, Public, Censored, Abandoned

 **Route:** `GET v1/proposals/tokeninventory`